likki0207/Hand-Gesture-Detection/README.md

 -> pip install opencv-python

-To install the opencv package use the following command:
+To install the maths package use the following command:

 -> pip install maths

-To install the opencv package use the following command:
+To install the numpy package use the following command:

 -> pip install numpy